Demidevil: Background

 Following the release of her 2019 EP, Hi It's Me, Ashnikko would return with the single "Tantrum" on March 6, 2020.
 Originally intended as the lead single for the mixtape, the song would later be demoted to a stand-alone single.
 The "DemiDevil" character was first portrayed in the "Tantrum" music video alongside Ashnikko herself and another character titled "Little Blue".
 The latter would later be revealed as a song title on the mixtape.
 Album track "Clitoris!
 The Musical" was first featured in the video "ASH WEDNESDAY 2020".
 Ashnikko first teased the mixtape in a series of videos in which she is gradually turning into her "demidevil" alter ego.
 The last of the three videos revealed the cover art, tracklist and release date for the mixtape.
 Ashnikko coincidingly, officially announced the mixtape on August 28, 2020, via her social media platforms.

 Demidevil was met with several delays before its release.
 An initial date for October 9, 2020 was announced in August earlier that year.
 The mixtape then suffered its first delay in September due to "shipping delays" and other unknown reasons.
 The mixtape was then intended for a November 13 release.
 A second delay was announced in October 2020, with the mixtape having a scheduled release for February 19, 2021.
 In early 2021, Warner Music Group's merchandise team accidentally shipped out orders including physical copies of the mixtape earlier than its February 19th release.
 Following this error, Ashnikko would reveal a new date for the mixtape, January 15, 2021.

+A deluxe edition CD, adding two bonus tracks ('Tantrum' and 'Daisy 2.0'), along with a sixteen-page booklet, is due for release on September 6, 2024.